Marketing’s Curse: Everyone talks about a big game, but only a few can prove it.

-After speaking with their customers about the value that their marketing materials were delivering, they found that many of their customers thought that the white papers that they were delivering contained, for the most part, the same information that their competitors were delivering.
+After speaking with their customers about the value that their marketing materials were delivered, they found that many of their customers thought that the white papers that they were delivering contained, for the most part, the same information that their competitors were delivering.
 They weren’t differentiating themselves or adding value to their clients.

 They huddled and revamped their strategy to focus more heavily on video marketing.
 By producing YouTube videos that featured sales reps from within their organization and candid conversations with property managers, they were able to deliver new insights to their audience that helped them to stand out.

-In this video, Jeff Molander, details how the company used videos with excellent direct response copywriting to attract qualified leads.
+In this video, Jeff Molander, details how the company used videos with excellent direct-response copywriting to attract qualified leads.

 InContact Leverages LinkedIn & Automation to Grow Revenue

 InContact, amid sluggish growth, launched an experiment within their sales team to grow sales.
 They decided to implement social selling within a specific segment of their team and compare that segment’s results to that of the rest of the sales department.
-A small group of reps were chosen and trained to use LinkedIn to share content and engage with prospects.
+A small group of reps was chosen and trained to use LinkedIn to share content and engage with prospects.
 The rest of the sales team continued using traditional tactics.

 After six months of leveraging social selling techniques, the reps that used LinkedIn saw that they had increased their average revenue per sale by 122%.
-Reps that also used marketing automation software Eloqua in conjunction with social selling saw 157% increase in their average revenue per sale.
+Reps that also used marketing automation software Eloqua in conjunction with social selling saw a 157% increase in their average revenue per sale.